Are you a frequent phone user and wondering how to save phone battery? Then you are certainly not alone!

 3. Use Dark Mode

-Have you wondered why the dark theme was ever introduced in the first place by the smartphone developers?
-The dark mode feature of our smartphone not only looks attractive but it also has a huge impact on the battery discharge.
+Have you wondered why the dark theme was ever introduced in the first place by smartphone developers?
+The dark mode feature of our smartphone not only looks attractive but also has a huge impact on the battery discharge.
 In normal mode (when the dark mode is turned off), the white space empty area on a smartphone’s display requires more power and thus drains your battery more rapidly.
 Besides, the dark mode has health benefits as well as it causes less eye strain, especially in low light environments.

-Generally, the Dark Mode feature can be found on your smartphone’s Settings > Display > Dark Mode, but it may vary from brand-to-brand.
+Generally, the Dark Mode feature can be found on your smartphone’s Settings > Display > Dark Mode, but it may vary from brand to brand.

 4. Using the Adaptive Brightness Feature

 All smartphones come with an adaptive brightness feature.
 It adjusts the screen’s brightness level optimally according to the environment.
 Smartphones can easily determine the right amount of brightness required in all types of lighting conditions.
 Of course, one can easily change the brightness level if he/she is not satisfied.
-It is suggested to keep the mobile phone in the lowest brightness whenever possible to reduce the battery drainage.
+It is suggested to keep the mobile phone at the lowest brightness whenever possible to reduce the battery drainage.

 5. Turn Off the Cellular Internet Network When Isn’t Necessary

 The mobile network uses the global system for mobile communication or GSM module.
-The GSM is the most dominant power-consuming component in a smartphone, so it is beneficial to turn it off altogether when you don’t require to be connected to the internet and thus you can save a huge amount of battery overtime.
+The GSM is the most dominant power-consuming component in a smartphone, so it is beneficial to turn it off altogether when you don’t require to be connected to the internet and thus you can save a huge amount of battery over time.